-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results treatment (included psychotherapy, psychoeducation, assisted feeding, and prolonged control of somatic conditions) diagnosed with anorexia Scale (CGAS), Clinical Global Impressions- Severity (CGI-S), Child Behavior Checklist (CBCL), Eating Attitude Test (EAT), Eating Disorder Inventory (EDI-2), Structured Inventory for Anorexic and Bulimic Syndromes-Expert Form (Hyperactivity) (SIAB-EX) Secondary: Not reported At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in CGAS (P <0.001).
-At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in CGI-S (P <0.001).
-At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in total CBCL scores (P =0.044).
-At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in CBCL internalizing scores (P =0.034).
-At six months, olanzapine therapy was associated with statistically significant improvements from baseline in EAT-26 Total, Dieting, Bulimic, and Oral control scores (P <0.05).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results psychoeducation, assisted feeding, and prolonged control of somatic conditions) Impressions- Severity (CGI-S), Child Behavior Checklist (CBCL), Eating Attitude Test (EAT), Eating Disorder Inventory (EDI-2), Structured Inventory for Anorexic and Bulimic Syndromes-Expert Form (Hyperactivity) (SIAB-EX) Secondary: Not reported At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in CGI-S ( P <0.001).
+At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in total CBCL scores ( P =0.044).
+At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in CBCL internalizing scores ( P =0.034).
+At six months, olanzapine therapy was associated with statistically significant improvement from baseline in CBCL internalizing scores ( P =0.034).
+At six months, olanzapine therapy was associated with statistically significant improvements from baseline in EAT-26 Total, Dieting, Bulimic, and Oral control scores ( P <0.05).
 An improvement in EAT-26 of at least 50% was achieved in 7 out of 13 patients (responders).
-At six months, olanzapine therapy was associated with statistically significant improvements from baseline in two areas of EDI-2: Interoceptive Awareness and Impulsivity (P <0.05 for both).
-At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in SIAB-EX (P =0.005).
-Secondary: Not reported Kafantaris et al 111 Olanzapine 2.5 mg to 10 mg once daily at bedtime, in adjunct to a comprehensive eating disorder treatment program DB, PC, RCT Girls, aged 12 to 21, with a primary diagnosis of anorexia N=20 10 weeks Primary: % of Median Body Weight (MBW) Secondary: Adverse events Primary: Both olanzapine and placebo groups experienced statistically significant increase from baseline in %MBW (P=0.01); however there was no statistically significant difference between the two groups (P <0.05).
-Secondary: At week 10, the olanzapine group had significantly higher glucose levels and insulin levels compared to patients receiving placebo (P <0.05).
+At six months, olanzapine therapy was associated with statistically significant improvements from baseline in two areas of EDI-2: Interoceptive Awareness and Impulsivity ( P <0.05 for both).
+At six months, olanzapine therapy was associated with a statistically significant improvement from baseline in SIAB-EX ( P =0.005).
+Secondary: Kafantaris et al Olanzapine 2.5 mg to 10 mg once daily at bedtime, in adjunct to a comprehensive eating disorder treatment program vs placebo once daily at bedtime, in DB, PC, RCT Girls, aged 12 to 21, with a primary diagnosis of anorexia N=20 10 weeks Primary: % of Median Body Weight (MBW) Secondary: Adverse events Not reported Primary: Both olanzapine and placebo groups experienced statistically significant increase from baseline in %MBW (P=0.01); however there was no statistically significant difference between the two groups ( $P$ <0.05).
+Secondary: At week 10, the olanzapine group had significantly higher glucose levels and insulin levels compared to patients receiving placebo ( $P$ <0.05).
+There were no statistically significant differences between the groups in metabolic parameters or ECG.